 Not because I haven’t met my share of job seekers struggling to communicate.
 Many are impatient, selfish and the like.
 But because he so quickly categorized “job seekers” as horrible.

-Maybe if I was a pool cleaner, he would have said “pool owners are horrible networkers.”
+Maybe if I was a pool cleaner, he would say “pool owners are horrible networkers.”
 Now I’ll never know.

 But I think he, like a lot of other fully employed and forever employed people, has this perception that isn’t going anywhere.